XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 xero_tenant_id = 'YOUR_XERO_TENANT_ID' # String | Xero identifier for Tenant
 opts = {
   if_modified_since: DateTime.parse('2020-02-06T12:17:43.202-08:00'), # DateTime | Only records created or modified since this timestamp will be returned

-  where: 'Status==\"' + Payment.StatusEnum.AUTHORISED + '\"', # String | Filter by an any element
+  where: "Status==#{XeroRuby::Accounting::Payment::AUTHORISED}", # String | Filter by an any element

   order: 'Amount ASC', # String | Order by an any element

   page: 1 # Integer | Up to 100 payments will be returned in a single API call }
 begin
-  #Allows you to retrieve payments for invoices and credit notes
+  # Allows you to retrieve payments for invoices and credit notes
   result = api_instance.get_payments(xero_tenant_id, opts)
   p result
 rescue XeroRuby::Accounting::ApiError => e